13 Awesome Festivals to End Summer with a Bang

-The bright, sunny days are getting shorter and, before long, this ongoing heat wave will come to an end.
+The bright, sunny days are getting shorter and, before long, the warm season will come to an end.

-5. Central Terminal Train Show, September 8-9, Buffalo Central Terminal
+4. Central Terminal Train Show, September 7-8, Buffalo Central Terminal (495 Paderewski Dr, Buffalo)

 Chugging along into town, this annual train show underlines the historic Central Terminal’s crucial place in rail history and distinction as one of the world’s busiest and most well-known train stations.
 This event features operating train layouts, door prizes and plenty of model trains and accessories for sale.